Bogdan933/Quiz-App---Project-2/README.md

 # Color Scheme

-- The background color of this project uses a linear gradient that combines four colors.
+- The background color for the buttons of this project uses a linear gradient that combines four colors.
 The gradient starts with #C04777 and moves to #E795BA, #EEA8C8, and finally #FFF.
 The gradient creates a smooth transition from a deep rose to a light peach, ending in white.

 ### Features Left to Implement